-And, of course, on the back you can fine, “Amuck!
+And, of course, on the back you can find, “Amuck!
 Amuck!
 Amuck!”
+See It Here

 We love this trick-or-treat boxes from Simplistically Living — they honestly do resemble zombie fingers!

-Calling all Nightmare Before Christmas fans — you need this Halloween shirt tutorial in your life!
+Calling all Nightmare Before Christmas fans — you need this Halloween shirt tutorial from Number-2 Pencil in your life!

 We love this super simple yet effective wall of bats from Marvelous Mommy.